SEARCH

 Assess and Organize

 Determine what media you have and what media you want to keep.
 Begin by assessing the information you have about your legacy asset library.
-Break it down into discrete information points, with standardized formats to make it easier for you to sort and determine exactly what you have by format, and begin the process of determining what you want to preserve digitally.
+Break it down into discrete information points, with standardized formats to make it easier for you to sort and determine exactly what you have by format, and begin the process of determining what you want to preserve in your digital asset management system.

 Prioritize

 Use the information you gathered to prioritize what you want to preserve digitally.
-You may not have direct knowledge of all the media, so this process will also allow you to sort out subsets of media that your colleagues can help to assess and determine which items should be preserved while capturing important information that will become your metadata.
+You may not have direct knowledge of all the media, so this process will also allow you to sort out subsets of media that your colleagues can help to assess and determine which items should be preserved while capturing important information that will become your metadata and ultimately contribute in making your DAM system the single source of truth for your digital assets.

 Digitize

-Once you’ve determined which assets should be preserved digitally, you are ready to convert the assets into digital files.
-You will likely need specialized equipment and dedicated expertise to do this, and it’s important to include a quality control checkpoint in this stage of the process.
+Once you’ve determined which assets should be preserved digitally, you are ready to convert the assets into digitized content.
+You will likely need specialized equipment and a dedicated expert to do this, and it’s important to include a quality control checkpoint in this stage of the process.

 Preserve

-Bring your digitized assets and associated metadata into your DAM or MAM (digital/media asset management) system.
-Be sure to save an archival copy of all your assets to ensure their further use in the future.
+Bring your digitized assets and associated types of metadata into your DAM or MAM (digital/media asset management) system.
+Be sure to save an archival copy of all your assets to ensure their future use.

 We Can Help